Risk Management for Home Inspectors

 Tip 1: Use a Thorough Pre-Inspection Agreement

 Collaborate with your attorney to create a pre-inspection agreement and have every client sign it prior to inspection.
-Define the aspects your inspection doesn’t cover or guarantee.
+A home inspector’s pre-inspection agreement helps define the aspects your inspection doesn’t cover or guarantee.
 Many home inspectors aren’t engineers, exterminators, or geologists; they can’t provide the same specific, in-depth inspections that specialists can.
 Your home inspectors don’t have X-ray vision (unless you are reading a screenplay) permitting them to see into walls and beneath the ground.
 Inspectors do have tools they can utilize, such as thermo cameras and testing; however, if something is not visual, it is usually not covered in an inspection.
-Make sure that your clients review and sign the agreement before proceeding with the inspection.
+Make sure that your clients review and sign a pre-inspection agreement for home inspectors, before proceeding with the inspection.

 Tip 2: Create a Record of Inaccessible Areas

 Managing risks is essential for home inspectors.
-When home inspectors cannot access areas that require inspection, it must be documented.
+When home inspectors cannot access areas that require inspection, it must be documented in the home inspection report checklist.
 Home inspectors should always go on the record—in writing—to say a certain area(s) were inaccessible and that access and subsequent inspection are necessary to ensure there isn’t concealed damage.

 Tip 3: Communicate Clearly with Clients

 Effective communication is essential to managing risk.
 Explain your findings straightforwardly and professionally.
 Avoid speculation and provide objective assessments.
 Encourage clients to ask questions and clarify any concerns they may have.
-Make sure every deficient condition and your recommendations are in your inspection summary report (including narrative and checklists) as well as any action items.
-Always follow all required local or required standards of practice for the reporting of deficiencies.
+Make sure every deficient condition and your recommendations are in your home inspection summary report (including narrative and checklists), as well as any action items.
+Always ensure your inspection reports for homes follow all required local or national standards of practice for the reporting of deficiencies.

 Tip 4: Recommend Specialists When Necessary